kohler/hotcrp/devel/manual/settings.md

 | `tag`, `taglist`, `tagselect` | tag names (subtypes select variants, e.g. `allow_wildcard`) |

-Some types use `subtype` for variants; for example, `"type": "string", "subtype": "search"` marks a string containing a search query.
+Some types use `subtype` for variants; for example, `"type": "string", "subtype": "search"` marks a string containing a search query, and `"subtype": "prefer_numeric"` marks a string, such as a page limit, that is usually a number (the JSON API accepts and generates numeric values for it).

 Two meta-types define structured settings, `object` and `oblist`.
 An `object` type is a group of member settings, represented as an object in JSON and as a